5argon/resource-script/README.md

 # resource-script

-Resource Script is a programmer-centric data storage format, and a code written in TypeScript/JavaScript to parse it with Node.JS.
-After parsing, you get an abstract syntax tree (AST) as a JavaScript object.
-You can use the provided type information and type guards to traverse the tree more easily in TypeScript.
+Resource Script is a programmer-centric data storage format that **looks like** TypeScript code.
+The package also provide a code written in TypeScript/JavaScript to parse and traverse the returned abstract syntax tree (AST) with Node.JS.
+You can use the provided type information and type guards to traverse the tree more easily.

 It is essentially just TypeScript-as-a-data, I didn't invent any syntax or parser.
 Thanks to `typescript` [Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) the script file could double as a data storage.
+TypeScript is a language that is fun and fluid to model and link up relationship of various tokens you had typed.
+I would like to use it in more than its original programming purpose.

 Resource files can prevent hard-coding strings into your code and help with localization by simply swapping the file.
 For example .NET's [`resx` file](https://docs.microsoft.com/en-us/dotnet/framework/resources/creating-resource-files-for-desktop-apps) or Android's [XML String Resource file](https://developer.android.com/guide/topics/resources/string-resource).
 It could be as simple as `.json`, `.csv`, or even `.txt` file.
 Each one has its advantages and disadvantages trade-offs in authoring, features, and flexibility.